11. November 2024

 Getting to grips with Gen Z slang

 And, just like settling down in a foreign country, you soon find yourself picking up the odd phrase or two.
-My challenge is to move with the times and fit in without seeming like some embarrassing middle-aged aunt trying to be down with the kids (a “try-hard”).
+My challenge is to move with the times without seeming like some embarrassing middle-aged aunt trying to be down with the kids (a “try-hard”).
 It’s a fine line.

-These are the Gen Z slang phrases that I’m quite fond of and might even dare utter every now and again.
+These are the Gen Z slang phrases that I’m quite fond of…and might even dare to utter myself every now and again.
+Maybe.

 —–